microsoft/maro/examples/supply_chain/rl/README.md

 ### Interaction with RL policy

-If you want to try trainable RL policy, you may also need to adjust the training workflow in file [*examples/rl/supply_chain.yml*](https://github.com/microsoft/maro/blob/sc_refinement/examples/rl/supply_chain.yml).
+If you want to try trainable RL policy, you may also need to adjust the training workflow in file [*examples/rl/supply_chain.yml*](https://github.com/microsoft/maro/blob/sc_tutorial/examples/rl/supply_chain.yml).
 The basic ones you may need are:

 - `num_episodes` in line 15: Number of episode to run.
 Each episode is one cycle of roll-out and policy training.
 - `eval_schedule` in line 17: Intervals between two evaluation process. `eval_schedule: 5` means will evaluate every 5 episodes.
 - `interval` in line 31: Intervals between two dump action of policy network.

-With setting `ALGO = "PPO"` in [line 48](https://github.com/microsoft/maro/blob/sc_refinement/examples/supply_chain/rl/config.py#L48) of *config.py*, we can try to simulate with the PPO algorithm based policy.
+With setting `ALGO = "PPO"` of *config.py*, we can try to simulate with the PPO algorithm based policy.
 The rl policy requires training process, so we need to enable training mode by:

 ```sh
 python examples/rl/run_rl_example.py examples/rl/supply_chain.yml